The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

-This seems to be the perfect Painting of the Week for the beginning of summer vacation.
+This seems to be the perfect painting depicting summer vacation.
 It is titled Ocean Breezes and was painted by Edward Henry Potthast in the first years of the 20th century.
 It’s a wonderfully vivid work, showing two girls and their mother caught up in the breeze at the beach.

 Edward Henry Potthast (1857-1927) was an American Impressionist.
-He must have really loved the beach, since he painted dozens and dozens of seaside scenes.
+He must have really loved the beach since he painted dozens of seaside scenes.
 Some of them are traditional seascapes, strongly focused on the water itself, but most aren’t.
 Instead, Potthast’s works are usually full of people enjoying the beach.
-They show crowds of figures, including many children, who are wading, swimming, playing, or resting under colorful umbrellas.
-Potthast’s seaside locales are bright and cheerful, full of eye-catching colors.
-Some include sailboats’ elegant silhouettes.
-Potthast’s seaside paintings evoke a high-summer day at the beach, perhaps recalling viewers’ childhood memories.
-His beach-goers often appear from the back or side, their faces turned out of sight.
-Instead of being alienating, as it might sound, this simply makes a viewer feel that she’s approaching the action, maybe to enjoy the beach herself.
+They show many characters, who are wading, swimming, playing, or resting under colorful umbrellas.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!